Limnoria/Limnoria-doc/develop/plugin_distribution.rst

    This distribution method is currently experimental, but will likely be the recommended one some time in the future.
-   Please try it out and give us feedback on #limnoria at freenode!
+   Please try it out and give us feedback on #limnoria on Libera!

 Setting up your plugin
 ----------------------